 Culture and language

-This means that some of the treatments it recommends are not available in all markets, or not available within that market’s insurance system.
-It’s a barrier to adoption if not all of the recommendations it makes are applicable locally.
+This means some of the treatments it recommends are not available in all markets, or not available within that market’s insurance system.
+It’s a barrier to adoption if not all the recommendations it makes are applicable locally.

 But culture also means that AI is received and valued differently in the various markets of the world.
 China has a serious problem of conflict between patients and doctors.
 There’s a high rate of violence against workers in the healthcare industry and a general lack of respect for the profession.